 You want to have fun and mingle with fellow travellers, but drinking water should be your main source of hydration after long days spent outside.
 A bad headache and extreme dehydration will make your game drives unpleasant, to say the least.
 An African safari is an once-in-a-lifetime opportunity for many people.
 Don’t squander it by nursing a permanent hangover.

 Luxury Safari - Delta, Chobe and Victoria Falls

 Uncover the vast and untamed wilderness of Botswana on this incredible African safari.
 Journeying from Botswana to Zambia, you’ll stay in luxury safari camps and explore the natural wonders of the Okavango Delta, Chobe National Park, and mighty Victoria Falls.More Details

 Travel in the dry season

 There are no bad times to go on an African safari, but the dry season is your best bet to see the Big Five.
-The dry season between June and October in Tanzania and Kenya is especially conducive to animal viewing as it’s when the Great Migration takes place.
+The dry season between June and October in Tanzania and Kenya is especially conducive to animal viewing as it’s when large animal herds pass through the major parks in search of food.
 As well, in general, the dry season makes it harder for animals to hide in the vegetation, and the lack of rain makes it a lot more pleasant to traverse the landscape.
 The waterholes and rivers also attract animals looking for water, so it’s a lot easier to have wildlife sightings in the bush during this time period.
 Although June and July can get especially busy, it’s often worth it to see the incredible movement of wildlife that takes place.

 An African safari is an experience like no other, one that rewards you with wildlife sightings, incredible landscapes, and the company of gracious hosts.
 You want to make sure nothing derails this journey of a lifetime.
 Heed our guide and your safari will be truly unforgettable.